CAAPIM/Prod-Cocoapods/README.md

-MASFoundation is the core iOS framework of the Mobile SDK which belongs to the [CA Mobile App Services][mas.ca.com].
-It is responsible to handle all the communication and authentication layer of the Mobile SDK helping developers to easily stablish a secure connection (TLS, Mutual SSL) to any CA Mobile API Gateway.
+MASFoundation is the core iOS framework of the Mobile SDK, which is part of [CA Mobile App Services][mas.ca.com].
+MASFoundation handles the communication and authentication layer of the Mobile SDK, making it easy for developers to establish a secure connection (TLS, Mutual SSL) to any CA Mobile API Gateway (MAG).

 ## Features

-The MASFoundation framework comes with the following features:
+The MASFoundation framework has the following features:

 - Authentication
     + OAuth